Table of Contents

 - 5 The Opportunities for Growth Await at Miracles Recovery

 Barriers Related to How Much Does Rehab Cost

 Most people who struggle with an addiction do not seek help because of the costs associated with it.
-Supporting yourself while in rehab can be very difficult when you are struggling with an addiction but rehab costs without insurance could make it even harder to get sober.
-For this reason, many individuals will need public assistance, including financial help from their family and friends, or they may even need to resort to hiring a public defender.
+Supporting yourself while in rehab can be very difficult when you are struggling with an addiction but the cost of rehab without insurance could make it even harder to get sober.
+For this reason, many individuals will need public assistance, including financial help from their family, friends and loved ones, or they may even need to resort to hiring a public defender.

-The average cost of private rehabilitation is $30,000 – $80,000 per 30 days for treatment and care (indicating how much does rehab cost per month).
+The average cost of private rehabilitation is $10,000 – $30,000 per 30 days for treatment plans and care (indicating how much rehab costs per month).
 This type of care is typically provided at a nice hotel facility that includes luxury rooms and three meals a day.

 If that sounds like too big of a price tag, how much does rehab cost without insurance?
 Well, there are a variety of addiction treatment centers that will provide services at a fraction of the price.